Black Bean Soup

 Sabrina’s Black Bean Soup Recipe

-This is a delicious, easy Black Bean Soup recipe that is packed with Mexican-American inspired flavors.
+This is a delicious, easy soup recipe is packed with Mexican-American inspired flavors.
 It’s gluten free, and has a short cook time.
 It works perfectly as a vegetarian main dish or you can serve it up as a tasty side dish to other Mexican favorites like enchiladas or fajitas.
 No matter how you serve it, this soup is sure to warm you up on a cold winter night!

 Recipe Card